 - Heavy vinyl-Coated Polyester - This heavyweight fabric is usually 680 grms.
 Primarily, this fabric is used as a base material for the heavy duty (inter) active parts of bouncers and slides, and also for areas where advertising inflatables touch the ground.
 Did you know that certain standard fabrics made out of Europe to make exotic bouncies are probably very bad for your kids’ health when they get in direct contact with human skin ?

 - Vinyl-Coated Polyester for welding weighs 1100 grms.
 Specifically for the production of airtight tubes, columns and smaller sized arches, etc, and for specific industrial and technical applications.

 New fabrics are being developed continuously so .. always check

 When making a decision about your next cold-air inflatable, consider the following questions:

 Material strenght is determined by looking at a combination of elements including the base fibers and the weave.
 The tighter the weave is, the more durable the fabric will be.
 The coating is just to create a smooth surface for printing purposes or to clean easily afterwards.
 The weight of fabrics as such indicates … nothing..
 A good design will help the strong fabric to survive storms with heavy rainfall and winds

 Will my inflatable fade?

 If the fabric is not treated, it is very likely that your inflatable will suffer fading very fast.
-Ask for material that contains an UV coating to prevent color fading under normal conditions .. the coating will slow down the fading process but after 5 years on a roof outdoor the inflatable will have faded gradually.
-Certain colors like red for example are more sensitive to fading than others … It is not only sunlight directly but also the sun’s reflection on the moon that makes inflatable fade..
+Ask for material that contains a UV coating to prevent color fading under normal conditions .. the coating will slow down the fading process but after 5 years on a roof outdoor the inflatable will have faded gradually.
+Certain colors like red for example are more sensitive to fading than others … Not only direct sunlight but even the sun’s reflection on the moon can make your inflatable fade..

 Will my inflatables last forever ?